 - 1. Entries open to Crook County exhibitors and horses enrolled in the 4-H or FFA project. - 2.
-A Member can show in 4-H and FFA but the 4-H horse must be different than the FFA horse.
-But can only enter in the 4-H or FFA riding classes, not both. - 3.
-All policies of the current Wyoming 4-H Equine Competition Guidelines Book will apply unless superseded by specific rules herein. - 4.
-All horse show entries are due at the fair office by the deadline stated in the Schedule of Events. - 5.
+All policies of the current Wyoming 4-H Equine Competition Guidelines Book will apply unless superseded by specific rules herein. - All horse show entries are due at the fair office by the deadline stated in the Schedule of Events. - 4.
 All entries need to be complete with contact information.